Tejask001/madlib-game/README.md

+# MADLIB
-Python madlibs game about political speech
+Python madlibs game about political speech (using string formatting)